Table of Contents

 Natural oils and gums are added to asphalt-based compounds.
 Its coefficient of friction ranges from 0.3 to 0.4 up to a temperature of 250 degrees Celsius.
 The coefficient tends to increase with increasing temperature.

 Excess bonding material also helps to achieve a higher coefficient of friction, but as excess material can be removed at high temperatures, it is difficult to maintain a high coefficient of friction.
-The wear properties of friction materials impregnated with this bonding material are good, especially when the product is moulded.
+The wear properties of friction materials impregnated with this bonding material are good, especially when the product is molded.

 2. Vegetable gums